How a dewdrop personifies the human soul

 Despite the fact that “On a Drop of Dew” is a far cry from the challenges of his public life, Marvell is still able to utilize the power of a simple metaphor to convey a deeper truth.
 In exquisite style, he likens the individual self to a dewdrop, trembling shyly in all its naked splendour, yearning to be reunited with its creator, God.
 Patiently, it waits for the morning sunlight, when it can evaporate and dissolve into the omnipotent majesty of the sun.

-In a similar vein to the Transcendental poetry of Walt Whitman who defied Romantic convention two centuries later, the Metaphysical Poets—Andrew Marvell, John Donne, George Herbert, Thomas Traherne to name its main exponents—divorced themselves from the current fashion of writing sonnets and other forms of courtly verse associated with feeling and emotion and, instead, cultivated a type of expression giving vent to the subtleties of the mind and intellect.
+In a similar vein to the Transcendental poetry of Walt Whitman who defied Romantic convention two centuries later, the Metaphysical Poets—Andrew Marvell, John Donne, George Herbert and Thomas Traherne to name its main exponents—divorced themselves from the current fashion of writing sonnets and other forms of courtly verse associated with feeling and emotion and, instead, cultivated a type of expression giving vent to the subtleties of the mind and intellect.

 Post Notes